mattmallencode/crm/README.md

 ## Project Reflection

-This chapter will serve as a reflection on the 12 weeks we as a team spent working on our project, highlighting the difficulties we experienced and the engineering trade offs we had to consider while developing Sherpa.
+This chapter will serve as a reflection on the 12 weeks we as a team spent working on our project, highlighting how we worked together and the challenges we faced while developing Sherpa.

 ### The Team's Process